DevCrumbs/Warcraft-II/README.md

 Barracks: 1000 gold
 The barracks can spawn Footmans and Elven Archers if the player has enough gold.
-(They can only be built if there aren't any Barracks on the map)
+(They can only be built if there aren't any other Barracks on the map)

 Gryphon Aviary: 400 gold
 This allows the player to spawn Gryphon Riders if they have enough gold (it needs the Townhall upgrade to be built).
-(They can only be built if there aren't any Gryphon Aviarys on the map)
+(They can only be built if there aren't any other Gryphon Aviarys on the map)

 Scout Tower: 400 gold
 Guard Tower: 600 gold